 - Bake about 18-20 minutes, until lightly browned.

 - Beat eggs, sugar, salt, baking powder, lemon peel and lemon juice about 3 minutes or until light and fluffy.

 - Bake about 25 minutes longer, or until no imprint remains when touched lightly in center.

 - Sprinkle each with grated lemon zest, if desired.

 These luscious bars have always been my younger son’s favorite cookies.
 They are yummy!

+If you’re looking for a quick and easy dessert recipe, Lemon Squares sure fits the bill.
 We have made these for many years in the Christmas baskets we give away to family, friends, coworkers, and neighbors each year.